BFFdotFM/app-show-widget/README.md

 * Deploy or embed the html, css and js code from `/dist` to a web server or locally within an app.
 * Note that external data requests to the station domains are required to load the font stylesheet, and to request the now playing data.

+## Usage

+* Deploy or embed the html, css and js code from `/src` to a web server or locally within an app.
+* Note that external data requests to the station domains are required to load the font stylesheet, and to request the now playing data.

 ## Credits

 * Author: Ben Ward [ben@bff.fm](ben@bff.fm), 2022.